-As you plan out your product development schedule, it’s crucial to budget ample time and manpower for testing like any other development step.
+As you plan out your product development schedule, it’s crucial to budget ample time and manpower for testing like any other development process.

 At the very least, make a list of all the outsourced tests you wish to have done before EVT, then use this list to get quotes and lead times so you can plan ahead.

-Here’s an example of what a portion of your testing schedule might look like:
+Here’s an example of what a portion of your hardware testing schedule might look like: